Biomes and Food Security (Food and Fibre in the Forest)

 Equipment supplied by Gould League: Safety helmets worn by all participants; workbook and all tools required for fieldwork data collection.

 Equipment needed: A chartered bus (which is required to remain with the group at all times).
-First aid kit, sun screen, insect repellent and PPE including hand sanitiser to ensure a Covid safe excursion.
+First aid kit, sun screen, insect repellent and PPE including hand sanitiser to kill viruses, bacteria and other microorganisms.
 Teachers will also need a smartphone, preferably with GNSS capability or GPS.

 Student needs to bring: Their own water and lunch, sunscreen, a clipboard, pencil, and a copy of the Gould League workbook (usually sent 14 days prior to excursion so copies can be made for students) to guide the forest investigation; bag to take away your rubbish.